aninternetian/models_to_sdf/readme.md

 ## What this setup will do

-1. Script moves the following:
+1. Manipulate folders:
-- copies the contents into the dropbox folder
+- copies the contents into the specified folder
-- move the contents into a created "meshes" folder (inside the original "HospitalModel" folder)
+- move the contents into a created "meshes" folder
+- creates the sdf files based on the folder name

-2. Script manipulates the following:
+2. Edits the sdf files:
 - model.config
 - model.sdf